zulhakim88/Setel-POC/README.md

 ## Available Scripts

-In each of the project directory (order and payment), you can run:
+In each of the project directory (order and payment), you will have to run:

 ### `yarn start`
 This will start the server on the respective PORT.